jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 FLUSH PRIVILEGES;
 exit;
 ```
+Press Enter.
 You should see 4 times a "Query OK" line and a "Bye" at the end.

 ## Nextcloud
 Download Nextcloud